Always From Scratch

 Storage and Reheating

-Storage for soup is always important.
-If you plan on storing a lot of the soup, I suggest cooking the orzo separately and then adding it in as you eat so that the pasta doesn't soak up all of the soup when you store it away.
-When the pasta is bigger like the tortellini in Rustic Italian Tortellini Soup with Sausage or Broccoli Rabe and Tortellini Soup you don't have to worry as much about the soup being soaked up.
+If you plan on storing a lot of the soup, I suggest cooking the orzo separately and then adding it in as you eat, so that the pasta doesn't soak up all of the soup when you store it away.
+When the pasta is bigger, like the tortellini in Rustic Italian Tortellini Soup with Sausage or Broccoli Rabe and Tortellini Soup, you don't have to worry as much about the soup being soaked up.

-When reheating, if you already have pasta in the soup, I always add it to a pot with extra chicken broth and heat through over the stovetop.
+When reheating, if you already have pasta in the soup, add extra chicken broth because the pasta will have soaked up a lot.

 Italian wedding soup in a bowl with meatballs